 An Ounce of Prevention is Worth a Pound of Cure. ~ Benjamin Franklin

 If or when this type of situation happens to you as a homeowner, I always recommend calling us at the first sign of water or change in the appearance of wall, ceiling or floor surface.
 Letting leaks and water damage continue over time is just asking for problems.
 Not only do we continue to see the observable damage, but prolonged neglect or lack of attention to water damage will eventually damage the very bones of your home (structural framing and foundation).
 I have seen small leaks around toilets that have been neglected for years end up being a complete floor and wall redo.
-I have also seen roof leaks turn into complete redo of the shingles and the structural framing.
 What you see on the surface of a water leak, whether it’s ceiling drywall or floor tile may look innocent, but underneath all the necessary components of the floor or ceiling are being damaged.